chunweiliu/bagscolor/README.md

 | 9          | 53.6  | 69.8   | 69.2   | 68.8    | 67.6
 | Best log`sigma`| 1 | 4      | 5      | 4       | 3

-The classification error seems high.
+The classification error were high.
-I chose the `sigma` with the lowest error rate for each classifier.
+However, the best `sigma`s which had the lowest error rank the list reasonable.
-Yet when I look at the output result, the ranking seems pretty reasonable.
+The entire 200 ranked lists is in the file "result/RBF.html".

-Without choosing an optimal sigma properly, for example, with a abitary sigma=3, the system still retrieved reasonable result, such as:
+Without choosing sigmas properly, for example, with an arbitrary `sigma=3`, the system still would get the lists:

 **Top five lists from the RBF SVM with `sigma=3`**:

 ![results](images/RBF_bags.png)

-Yet, the result is far as good as the expected one.
+The result is far as good as the one with cross-validation.
-For instance, the first column for the black attribute has some silver color purses.
+For instance, the SVM for black ranked some silver color purses high.
-Moreover, the fourth column for the silver attribute has a white bag, a red bag, and a brown bag.
-This artifact might cased by the background of these three images are gray, very is very similar to silver.
+Moreover, the SVM for silver ranked a red bag and a brown bag in its top-5, though these two images had a gray background, which is very similar to silver.
-Having these artifacts in the top 5 lists is not good.
-Cross-validation helps to improve the result.

-Using linear kernel without cross-validation is another choice.
-It performs well on nonmetal colors, but has troubles on metal colors as well.
-There is even no a single silver image in the top five list retrieved from the linear SVM classifier for silver color.
+Let's now try the linear kernel:

 **Top five lists from the linear SVM**:

 ![results](images/linear_bags.png)

+The linear kernel performed well on nonmetal colors, but had troubles on metal colors.
+There is even no one silver image in the top five list retrieved from the linear SVM for silver color.

 ### Precision vs. number of query
-The precision curve shows how much the top `k` queries are relevant (positive) to the color attribute.
+The precision curve shows how much the top `k` queries are relevant to the color attribute.
-Since we don't have ground truth labeling for the test data, I judged the result pretty subjectively.
+Since we don't have ground truth labeling for the test data, I judged the result by myself.
+The process was pretty subjective.

 ![RBF precision](images/RBF_precision.png)

-The first figure of the precision curves is for the classifiers using the 5-fold cross-validation on RBF kernel.
+The first figure shows the precision curves for the SVM with the RBF kernel.
-The precision drops when increasing the query number `k`.
+The precision dropped when the query number `k` increase.
 Metal colors, such as silver and gold, dropped significant faster than the the nonmetal colors.
-The silver is even worse due because many bag images have gray background, which is pretty similar to silver in the H-S domain.
+The silver is the worse.
+It probably because many bag images had gray background, which is pretty similar to silver on the HS color histogram.

 ![Linear precision](images/linear_precision.png)

-The second figure of the precision curves is for the linear SVM.
+The second figure shows the precision curves for the linear SVM.
-The precision drops when increasing the query number `k`.
+The precision dropped when the query number `k` increase.
 Metal colors, such as silver and gold, dropped significant faster than the the nonmetal colors.
-The silver is too bad on this case.
-Probably the cases with gray background ruined the linear SVM.
+Again, the silver is the worse.

 ![precision](images/precision.png)

-Let's try to overlap the two figures.
+Let's try to compare these two figures by overlapping them together.
 The bolder curves are from the RBF figure and the thiner curves are from the linear figure.

-For the black and brown colors, there is no significant different between the two curves when `k` is small.
+For the black and brown colors, the precision has no significant different between the two curves when `k` is small.
 When `k` is larger than 100, SVM with RBF kernel performed better than the linear kernel.

-For the red color, SVM with linear kernel performed much better than the the RBF kernel.
+For the red color, linear SVM performed much better than the the RBF kernel.
 Based on my observation from the retrieval result, the SVM with RBF kernel rank bags with red pattens, such as stripes or followers, on the top.
 But I would not consider those are "red bags".
 On the other hand, linear SVM rank bags with pure colors on the top.
-Even though some of them are not "pure red" (e.g. pink), as a shopper, I consider those bags are more closed to what I want.
+Even though some of them are not "pure red" (e.g. they are pink), as a shopper, I consider those bags are more closed to what I want.

-Both SVM performed bad in the metal color cases.
+Both SVMs performed bad in the metal color cases.
-One reason might be I only implemented the HS color histogram, and metal colors typically have lighten appearance.
+Metal colors typically have lighten appearance, and this might be hard to distinguish from the HS color histogram.